 Type of Savings Account

-One way we are increasing our savings potential this year was by switching our old savings accounts to a newer, higher interest and greater rewards account.
+One way we increase our savings potential when we can is by switching our old savings accounts to a newer, higher interest and greater rewards account.
 There are accounts out there that offer money back on bills and high interest rates, giving you potential for over £100 in a year!

 Choose your Bank Account Wisely